Research - Department of Materials Science and Engineering

-The Department of Materials Science and Technology offers a wide variety of research areas including inorganic materials and ceramics, metal production and recycling, the physical properties and usage of different metals and research on materials for energy technology such as solar cells.
+The Department of Materials Science and Engineering offers a wide variety of research areas including inorganic materials and ceramics, metal production and recycling, the physical properties and usage of different metals and research on materials for energy technology such as solar cells.

-Centre for Research-based Innovation (SFI)
+SFI Centre for Research-based Innovation

 Metal Production is an interdisciplinary Centre for Innovation-based Research (SFI).
 During the next decades, the Norwegian metal industry will need to achieve even higher-quality output with more efficient use of resources and energy.

 PhysMet - Centre for Sustainable and Competitive Metallurgical and Manufacturing Industry, is a centre for research-based innovataion (SFI) appointed by The Research Council of Norway from 2020-2028.
 The goal of the centre is to establish knowledge and technology to realise new innovative materials solutions in cost-efficient, low-carbon production chains in the metallurgical and manufacturing industry in Norway.

 The department has access to a broad spectrum of advanced, scientific equipment

 - Electron Microscopy Lab (EM Lab)

 - MiMaC - Norwegian Laboratory for Mineral and Materials Characterisation